 User-generated content can be particularly beneficial to certain industries.
 The table above compares the click rate of posts both with and without UGC among various industries.

-It provides audience insights
+Provides audience insights

-How to find and source user-generated content
+5 easy ways to source user-generated content

 If you’re not already using a branded hashtag on social media, now’s the time to create one that’s unique, easy to remember, and consistent with your brand.

 To source the UGC it uses on its product pages and on-site gallery, apparel brand Tuckernuck uses two hashtags: #Tuckernucking and #findthefun.
-The brand consistently uses these across its various social outlets to encourage customers to share their content.
+The brand consistently uses these across its various social outlets to encourage customers to share its content.

 When coming up with a hashtag for your brand, focus on what makes your brand unique.
-For example, #Tuckernucking is snappy and catchy and features the brand name itself.
-To date, there’s 14,680 instances of #Tuckernucking and 19,628 of #findthefun. #Success.
+For example, #tuckernucking is snappy and catchy and features the brand name itself.
+To date, there’s 14,680 instances of #tuckernucking and 19,628 of #findthefun. #Success.

 - Read product reviews